-New freshmen, transfer students, and readmitted students preregister for classes by mail prior to matriculating in the fall or spring semesters, and complete final registration after arriving on campus and consulting with their faculty advisors.
+New freshmen, transfer students, and readmitted students preregister for classes prior to matriculating in the fall or spring semesters, and complete final registration after arriving on campus and consulting with their faculty advisors.
 Continuing students pre-register for an upcoming semester during the immediately preceding semester.
 Continuing students may revise their class schedule during the final registration period.
+Student athletes may have classes on MTWRF until 3:15 pm.
 Registration for any semester is not complete until a student has complied with all procedures and has made satisfactory arrangements for the payment of tuition and other financial obligations.